engineer-boys/espert-core/src/Core/Renderer/SceneSystem/README.md

 1. Entity - responsible for managing object's components
 2. Node - scene graph's Node, manages Entity taking into account relations with other Nodes.
 It can posess multiple children and a single parent (just like in a regular tree).
-3. Scene - registers each Entity that is to be rendered.
-It contains
+3. Scene - registers each Entity that is on scene.
+Every Entity has 2 components (TagComponent and TransformComponent) after creation.
+Scene contains
    - a root Node which is the root of scene's graph.
-All created Nodes must be attached to the root in order to be processed by Renderer.
+All created Nodes must have connection (path) to root in order to be processed by Renderer.
    - vector of Cameras which user can create and add.
 Also, there is a static pointer on Camera that is currently in use.

-User can interact with Entities directly through it's class, or by applying an Action on Node.
-This way changes can be propagated down the graph applying the same [Action](#action) on Node's children.
+User can interact with Entity's components directly through it's class, or by applying an [Action](#action) on Node.
+This way changes can be propagated down the graph applying the same Action on Node's children.
 As mentioned, every object (Entity) can have it's own components, and there are some base ones predefined (i.e. TransformComponent) but more can be created by the user if needed.
+Another approach for utilizing components is to inherit from Node and create a new class with extension methods for desired components.
+For convenience, Node has predefined methods for TransformComponent's usage.

 ## 1. Entity
 ```Python